GraphPFN: A Prior-Data Fitted Graph Foundation Model: Graph Prior

 Our main aim is to generate graph structures similar to real-world graphs.
-After examining graphs from a range of graph machine learning datasets, we find that most of them exhibit strong cluster (community) structure, which in general is a common feature of real-world graphs~\citep{girvan2002community}.
-Thus, as the basis for our graph generation process, we use the degree-corrected stochastic block model (SBM)~\citep{karrer2011stochastic} that can generate graphs with community structure.
-However, we find that graphs generated from the degree-corrected SBM exhibit too ``clean''-looking and well-defined clusters that can be visualized as several well-separated ``balls'', while clusters in real-world graphs are often much more ``rough''-looking, with more complex shapes and often overlapping with each other.
+After examining graphs from a range of graph machine learning datasets, we find that most of them exhibit strong clustering (community) structure, which in general is a common feature of real-world graphs~\citep{girvan2002community}.
+Thus, as the basis for our graph generation process, we use the degree-corrected stochastic block model \citep[SBM,][]{karrer2011stochastic}, which can generate graphs with community structure.
+However, we find that graphs generated from the degree-corrected SBM exhibit clusters that appear overly clean and well-defined, visually resembling well-separated spheres.
+In contrast, clusters in real-world graphs are often less well-structured, with more complex shapes and frequent overlaps.
 Thus, to obtain graph structures similar to real-world ones, we design a novel method that combines multiple SBMs.
 First, we generate several \emph{first-level} graphs from SBMs with different parameters.
 Then, we generate a \emph{second-level} graph from another SBM, such that this second-level graph has the number of nodes equal to the sum of the numbers of nodes in all first-level graphs.
 We then randomly assign each node from the first-level graphs to a unique node in the second-level graph, thus essentially constructing a bijection $f$ between first-level and second-level graph nodes.
-Then, we transfer each edge from the first-level graphs to the second-level graph by creating a new edge in the second-level graph between the corresponding nodes, i.e., if there was an edge between nodes $u$ and $v$ in the first-level graphs, then we create an edge between the nodes $f(u)$ and $f(v)$ in the second-level graph.
-The obtained second-level graph with additional edges combines multiple graphs generated from different SBMs and exhibits clusters of nodes with complex shapes and overlaps that we were looking for.
+Finally, we combine the two layers into one graph: we add an edge between the node $u$ and $v$ if either this edge exists in the first-level graphs or the edge between $f(u)$ and $f(v)$ exists in the second-level graph.
+The obtained graph combines multiple graphs generated from different SBMs and exhibits clusters of nodes with complex shapes and overlaps that we aimed to capture.